lgp171188/launchpad/lib/lp/bugs/stories/guided-filebug/xx-bug-reporting-guidelines.rst

     ...         admin_browser.getControl("Change").click()
     ...

-The guidelines are not displayed on the initial basic bug-reporting page, because that page does not include a bug description field.
+The guidelines and bug templates are not displayed on the initial basic bug-reporting page, because that page does not include a bug description field.

     >>> def print_guidelines(name, browser):
     ...     print("*")